ABOUT GHOST STORY GAMES

-- A world-class team.
+- A world-class team of less than 40 people.
+We are committed to making games that we judge by quality, not arbitrary timeliness.
 We are proud to be home to some of the most talented, smartest, nicest and hardest-working colleagues.
 We make mistakes sometimes, but we help each other by finding mistakes early and depending on each other to fix them quickly.

 - The Space: We love our studio space and all the comfortable perks that come with it, such as a fully stocked kitchen (drinks, fruit, snacks, breakfast food), plenty of shops, restaurants, services and urgent care within walking distance, a game room, a quiet room, outdoor deck, free parking, public transportation connections including the Amtrak train into Boston + NY and maybe, just maybe, we have a bathysphere whiskey bar.

 - Free Merchandise: Every new employee is welcomed with an onboarding swag package to make sure they blend right in.
 Additionally, each of our team members can expect to receive a new merchandise item every time one goes live in our fan store.
 For fans of other Take-Two studios, there is a discounted employee store where you can find the latest games and swag from our sister studios.

 - On-Site Support: Our world-class IT and Operations teams make sure that you get what you need to do what you do best.
 They keep us working, fed, hydrated and happy.
 Full team-catered lunches for new employee welcomes or significant team meetings?
 Receiving your online shopping orders?
 Getting you an aspirin when needed?
 They have your back!

 Great Place to Work® has certified our workplace culture.
 At Ghost Story Games, 100 percent of employees say their workplace is great.